 See Related: Most Beautiful Villages in the Netherlands

-For you to make the most of your evening in Amsterdam, a luxury dinner cruise will undoubtedly do the trick.
-This boat tour offers you the best chance to enjoy the stunning sight of the setting, Amsterdam’s sun, as you learn about the city’s history through an evening canal cruise.
+To make the most of your evening in Amsterdam, a luxury dinner cruise will undoubtedly do the trick.
+I mean, look at the above photo of my daughter at one year old, driving the canal boat!
+This boat tour offers you the best chance to enjoy the stunning sight of the slowly setting Amsterdam sun as you learn about the city’s history through an evening canal cruise.

-This Amsterdam canal cruise will take you through the numerous historical sites such as the Bloemenmarkt slowly, as you enjoy your 4-course gourmet dinner, accompanied by unlimited drinks.
+This Amsterdam canal cruise will slowly take you through the numerous historical sites, such as the Bloemenmarkt, as you enjoy your 4-course gourmet dinner, accompanied by unlimited drinks.
 The tour is perfect for a romantic night or a family night too.

-In addition, you get to learn more about this amazing city and its culture, via informative onboard commentary, which makes the evening canal cruise quite amazing.
+In addition, you get to learn more about this amazing city and its culture via informative onboard commentary, which makes the evening canal cruise quite impressive.
 The tour offers a complete overview of Amsterdam and its history.

 Looking to enjoy some of the best Dutch meals?
 This Amsterdam food tour is an excellent opportunity.
-It is a comprehensive and interactive food tour that takes you through local culture, including the famous Jordaan district, with eight stops at different locations.
+This comprehensive and interactive food tour takes you through local culture, including the famous Jordaan district, with eight stops at different locations.

-You get a comprehensive commentary on the various foodstuffs in Amsterdam, including Poffertjes and Gouda cheese, from an experienced local guide.
-Also, as you sample various Dutch classics, you get to experience eight of the favorite local food stops in Amsterdam.
+You get a comprehensive commentary on the various foods in Amsterdam, including Poffertjes and Gouda cheese tasting, from an experienced local guide.
+Also, as you sample various Dutch classics, you’ll get the chance to experience eight of Amsterdam’s favorite local food stops.

 See Related: Best Food Tours in Amsterdam

-For those who want more time to experience the Dutch culture and history, or the various attractive sites in the city, this 9 to 10 hours trip will suffice.
-This full-day guided tour takes you through the countryside, immersing you more in the country’s culture and way of living.
+For those who want more time to experience the Dutch culture and history, or the various attractive sites in the city, this 10-hour trip will suffice.
+This full-day guided tour takes you through the countryside, immersing you in the country’s culture and way of living.